jayeshsaini/Angular-Posts-App/README.md

 ## Implementation

 Angular app has the following routes: Home, New Post, Get Post and About.
 Home shows all the posts from the Get Posts API.
 New Post makes a Post call to the API.
 Get Post fetches a single post through GET request and passing the ID in url.
 Update and Delete has not been implemented because data doesn't change after the call.
+Using Angular Server and RxJS for API calls.
 Bootstrap and CSS has been used for Styling.

 ## Details about the API Methods: